tofuwarrior/sites-csacupuncture-netlifyboilerplatetest/pages/about-acupuncture/treatment-methods.md

 ## Treatment Methods

-Below is a summary of the main treatment methods I use, there is a lot of cross over in the effect of treatment methods so if for some reason you don’t like one then I can often use another in it”s place.
+Below is a summary of the main treatment methods I use, there is a lot of cross over in the effect of treatment methods so if for some reason you don’t like one then I can often use another in it's place.

 ### Acupuncture Needling